NeoSeo/Obsidian/Daily Done List.md

 Window functions are used in arregation function like max(),min(),sum(),avg(),count() We use window function such as rows between unbounded preceding and current row (or range unbounded preceding and current row)

+[[2024-02-05]] Solved aggregation problems and learnt.
+Learnt difference of rows and range and moving average using window function